microsoft/xr-development-for-beginners/4-interactions/assignment.md

 ## Instructions

 Interactions for the basketball game app will vary depending on whether you choose to adapt the game for AR or VR.
-Consider how each interaction model could be leverage for a player to interact with the game.
+Consider how each interaction model could be leveraged for a player to interact with the game.

 ### Hands and Motion Controllers